ISH2YU/Windows-Tasks-COE/Task3/README.md

 ![alt text](Pseudocode_IDA.png)

-We open the `figure_this_out_pt2.exe` in IDA and open its Pseudocode from View < SubViews < generate Pseudocode . then we analyse all the for loops and pseudocode make necessary changes
+We open the `figure_this_out_pt2.exe` in IDA and open its Pseudocode from View < SubViews < generate Pseudocode . then we analyse all the for loops in the disassembly and pseudocode make necessary changes

 we get this CODE below